J.T. Compher Game Preview: Red Wings vs. Bruins

 Compher Stats vs. the Bruins

-- The Bruins have given up 11 goals in total (only 1.6 per game), the least in the league.
+- The Bruins have conceded 16 goals in total (just 1.6 per game), which ranks first in the league for the fewest goals allowed.

 |2023-2024 Season